 Readers of the Month

-Jakeelah Steele and Alyssa Robin were recognized as M.E.
-Norman Elementary School's Readers of the Month for October.
-They're pictured with Earl Johnson, left, and Herman Hartman, mentors and volunteer reading listeners.
-(Submitted photo)
+M.E.
+Norman Elementary School’s Readers of the Month for February are Katelyn Besse, left, and Ja’laya Grogan.
+With them are mentors and volunteer reading listeners, from left, Herman Hartman, Cathy Landry and Earl Johnson.

-Kobe Peck was recognized as one of J.B.
-Maitland Elementary School's Readers of the Month for October.
-She's pictured with Johnson; Cathy Landry, another mentor and volunteer reading listener; and Hartman.

-Camyshia Francois was recognized as another of J.B.
-Maitland Elementary School's Readers of the Month for October.
-She's pictured with Johnson; Landry, and Hartman.
-(Submitted photos)